bounswe/bounswe2017group2/lfc-api/README.md

 # How to test
 - Go into the directory `lfc-api/LookingForConcerts` in our repository
 - Run the command `python manage.py test lfc_backend/`

+# Important points
+- If you would like to deploy the django app on a different host, you should change the HOST variable in django settings file and all the host variables in the front end files.
+- Notice that if you change the host, Spotify connect would not work since the redirect uri should be whitelisted.